Code-Institute-Submissions/Portfolio-Project-One-1/README.md

 ### My-project-portfolio-one

-gymfit is an online based company dedicated to designing and installing the perfect workout space for their customers in whatever size space they have available.
+gymfit is an online-based company dedicated to designing and installing the perfect workout space for their customers in whatever size space they have available.

-The client has asked for an interactive/responsive website to be built to further grow their business and expand their clientel.
+The client has asked for an interactive/responsive website to be built to further grow their business and expand their clientele.

-Due to the Covid Pandemic, all Gym and outdoor excersise equipment saldy had to close.
-So gymfyt saw this as the perfect oppurtunity for a new start up business.
+Due to the Covid Pandemic, all Gym and outdoor exercise equipment sadly had to close.
+So gymfyt saw this as the perfect opportunity for a new start-up business.

 [live website](https://ronnietyler.github.io/Portfolio-Project-One/)